asuto15/kintai/README.md

 # `kintai`: Attendance Record Manager

-A simple CLI tool written in Rust for recording work sessions and breaks in **logfmt** format, then exporting detailed daily logs and monthly summaries to Markdown.
+A simple CLI tool written in Rust for recording work sessions and breaks in **logfmt** format, then exporting detailed daily logs and monthly summaries to Markdown or Excel.

 **Note:** The name `kintai` means "attendance" in Japanese.